Further Results on an Abstract Model for Branching and its Application to Mixed-Integer Programming: Analysis of the GVB simulation problem

 Given a collection of variables $(l_i, r_i)$ with multiplicities $m_i$, instead of seeking the optimal configuration of a general variable branching tree, we can instead seek to measure the size of the tree that would be built by applying a particular variable selection rule.
 Formally, given a variable selection rule $f(\mathbf{m},G)$ returning the index of the predicted optimal variable, we can measure

 where $i = {f(\mathbf{m},G)}$.
 In this way, the GVB problem can be used as a tool to analyse and predict the performance of a given variable selection rule.
 We refer to this as the \emph{GVB simulation problem}.
 In \cite{LeBodic2017}, this technique is used to evaluate and compare the \texttt{product} and \texttt{ratio} scoring functions on random collections of variables before testing them on real MIP problems.
-This situation is only tractable due to the fact that the \texttt{product} and \texttt{ratio} scoring functions do not depend on the dual gap, causing the candidate variables to be branched on in one specific order along any path in the tree.
+This situation is only tractable due to the fact that the \texttt{product} and \texttt{ratio} scoring functions do not depend on the dual gap.
+Indeed, for these two scoring functions, the order in which the variables are branched on (from the root to a leaf) is fixed, and the same variable is branched on at every node of the same depth.
 In this case, the recurrences \eqref{eqn:gvb_recurrence} and \eqref{eqn:gvb_with_selection_rule} can be evaluated in $O(n^2G)$ time and $O(nG)$ space with dynamic programming after pre-computing the variable order.
 In general, the variables may be branched on in different orders depending on the dual gap along the path, in which case \eqref{eqn:gvb_recurrence} and \eqref{eqn:gvb_with_selection_rule} naively require $O(n2^n G)$ time and $O(2^n G)$ space to consider all subsets of available variables, which is intractable for moderately sized test cases.

 However, all scoring functions that we know of respect the notion of \emph{dominance}.
 For such scoring functions, the state space of the dynamic program can be restricted to those subsets of variables that are \emph{dominance free}.
 In this section, we provide an analysis of the expected number of dominance free subsets in a collection of random variables.
 This analysis implies that the expected size of the state space for such a problem is sub-exponential in $n$.